What is L-glutamine and what does it do for your health?

 - Eggs and dairy

-- Spinach, cabbage, beets
+- Spinach, cabbage, beetroot

 - Nuts and legumes